Table of Contents (click to expand)

 To counter g-LOC, pilots wear special G-suits to prevent blacking out in the cockpit while flying.
 Check out this page to learn more about how G-suits work to help pilots endure more than 10 Gs.

-Top Gun: Maverick is a scientifically accurate movie.
-The combat maneuvers shown in the film are a little too much to believe (in some places), but they can occur in real life and cannot be labeled unrealistic from a scientific point of view.
+Top Gun: Maverick is a scientifically accurate movie, for the most part.
+Granted that safe pilot ejection at Mach 10 is impossible, and the combat maneuvers shown in the film are a little too much to believe (in some places), but they can occur in real life and cannot be labeled unrealistic from a scientific point of view.

 Bird strikes, g-LOC, the use of F-18s over F-35s, and the super-fast aircraft make it a truly fantastic aviation film, and I highly recommend watching it, whether you have a need for speed or not!